ukaea/PROCESS/documentation/proc-pages/installation/installation-ubuntu.md

 cd PROCESS
 ```

 If you would like to install PROCESS using a package manager such as conda, follow the instructions for [HPC installation](https://ukaea.github.io/PROCESS/installation/csd3-for-process/).
-Otherwise, create and activate a virtual environment.
-Note that you must use Python 3.8 - 3.11:
+Otherwise, create and activate a virtual environment, as shown below.
+Note that you must use Python 3.10 or 3.11:

 ```bash
 python3 -m venv env